hx2A/py5website/reference/sketch_pixel_height.rst

 Description
 ===========

-When ``pixel_density(2)`` is used to make use of a high resolution display (called a Retina display on OSX or high-dpi on Windows and Linux), the width and height of the sketch do not change, but the number of pixels is doubled.
+When ``pixel_density(2)`` is used to make use of a high resolution display (called a Retina display on OSX or high-dpi on Windows and Linux), the width and height of the Sketch do not change, but the number of pixels is doubled.
 As a result, all operations that use pixels (like :doc:`load_pixels`, :doc:`get`, etc.) happen in this doubled space.
-As a convenience, the variables :doc:`pixel_width` and ``pixel_height`` hold the actual width and height of the sketch in pixels.
-This is useful for any sketch that use the :doc:`pixels` or :doc:`np_pixels` arrays, for instance, because the number of elements in each array will be ``pixel_width*pixel_height``, not ``width*height``.
+As a convenience, the variables :doc:`pixel_width` and ``pixel_height`` hold the actual width and height of the Sketch in pixels.
+This is useful for any Sketch that use the :doc:`pixels` or :doc:`np_pixels` arrays, for instance, because the number of elements in each array will be ``pixel_width*pixel_height``, not ``width*height``.

 Underlying Java field: `pixelHeight <https://processing.org/reference/pixelHeight.html>`_

-Updated on March 05, 2021 15:12:39pm UTC
+Updated on March 06, 2021 19:17:57pm UTC